Michigan CDL Pre-Trip Inspection Checklist

 A CDL pre-trip inspection checklist is a systematic check of the semi-truck’s parts and systems that must be completed by a truck driver before every trip.
 It is required by law.

-The truck driver should begin the inspection by reviewing previous truck inspection reports.
+The truck driver should begin the checkup by reviewing the previous reports.
 If anything was marked for repair by a company mechanic, the driver must double-check to see if the problem was in-fact, addressed and repaired.

 The driver should then check the overall condition of the truck for any damage.
 For example, if the vehicle is leaning to one side, there may be a suspension problem or a flat tire that could lead to a crash.